Heat Roll Past Sixers 120-85 In Game 5, Take 3-2 Series Lead

 MIAMI (AP) — Jimmy Butler scored 23 points, Max Strus added 19 points and 10 rebounds, and the Miami Heat moved one win away from a trip to the Eastern Conference finals by topping the Philadelphia 76ers 120-85 on Tuesday night.

 Victor Oladipo scored 13 for Miami, which got 12 from Bam Adebayo and 10 apiece from Tyler Herro and P.J.
 Tucker.
-The top-seeded Heat now lead the East semifinal series 3-2, and improved to an NBA-best 6-0 at home in these playoffs.READ MORE: Georgia Authorities Respond To Controversial Traffic Stop Of Delaware State University Lacrosse Team Bus
+The top-seeded Heat now lead the East semifinal series 3-2, and improved to an NBA-best 6-0 at home in these playoffs.READ MORE: Philadelphia Police Looking For Man Wanted In Pattern Of Sexual Assaults In Kensington Neighborhood

 Joel Embiid scored 17 points for fourth-seeded Philadelphia, which got 14 from James Harden and 12 from Tobias Harris.
 The 76ers were down by 15 going into the fourth, then gave up 12 consecutive points to open the final quarter.